Arctic Valley Ski Area

-Come check out the tube park it is a great family friendly weekend activity
+Come check out the tube park as it is a great family-friendly weekend activity.

 Hours of Operation: Thursday to Sunday through early April.

-The tube park operates four daily sessions On Thursdays and Fridays, and five daily sessions on Saturdays and Sundays.
+The tube park operates four daily sessions on Thursdays and Fridays and five daily sessions on Saturdays and Sundays.
 Each session will allow a limited number of riders access to the tube park for as many runs as can be completed during that time period.
-Currently the rider limit is 50.
+Currently, the rider limit is 60 (50 large and 10 small tubes).
 Check out our Tube Park page for more information.